MicrosoftDocs/well-architected/well-architected/security/overview.md

 Control access to the Azure resources that you deploy.
 Every Azure subscription has a [trust relationship][ad-subscriptions] with an Azure AD tenant.

-Use [Azure role-based access control (Azure RBAC)][rbac] to grant users within your organization the correct permissions to Azure resources.
+Use [Azure role-based access control (Azure RBAC role)][rbac] to grant users within your organization the correct permissions to Azure resources.
 Grant access by assigning Azure roles to users or groups at a certain scope.
 The scope can be a:

 - Subscription
 - Resource group